rcompos/kubespray-and-pray/README.md

 ### Description ###

-Automated install Kubernetes clusters using Kubespray.
-The clusters are designed to be built on virtual machines or bare metal.
+Automated install for Kubernetes clusters using Kubespray.
+The clusters are designed for baremetal (i.e. physical servers or virtual machines).

 The cluster will use the following components:
 Control plane container engine: *docker*